High-Fidelity Quantum Information Transmission Using a Room-Temperature Nonrefrigerated Lossy Microwave Waveguide: System

-To suppress noise photons and achieve coherent signal transmission, we propose the following approach.
-A superconducting loop antenna is implemented inside the waveguide output port and subjected to the $TE_{10}$ flux.
+To overcome this dilemma and suppress the noise photons yet without any waveguide cooling, we propose the following approach.
+A superconducting loop antenna is used inside the waveguide output port and subjected to the $TE_{10}$ flux.
 An \textit{LC} harmonic oscillator placed outside the waveguide is coupled to the loop antenna, as schematically demonstrated in Fig. 1.
 The loop antenna induces a voltage across the coupled \textit{LC} harmonic oscillator based on Faraday's law of induction.
-The antenna and the \textit{LC} circuit are designed to suppress the noise photons by dictating that the number of induced noise photons be significantly less than $1$.
-The expression of the number of induced photons across the \textit{LC} harmonic oscillator (see Methods) is given by:

-The first term in Eq. \ref{eq3} is the number of induced signal photons (denoted $N_s$), while the second term is the number of induced noise photons (denoted $N_n$).
-Here, $ \eta=\frac{C \omega^2 \mu_r^2 \mu_0^2 h_r^2 W_r^2}{\frac{1}{2} \Omega^2 l W h ( \epsilon_0 \epsilon_{eff} Z_F^2+ \mu_0 \mu_r)}$, $C$ is the capacitance, and $W_r$ and $h_r$ are the width and height of the loop antenna, respectively.
-Importantly, the dimensions of the loop antenna can be engineered (i.e., the $\eta$ parameter can be controlled) to eliminate the induced noise by dictating that the number of induced noise photons be much less than one.
-At the same time, the number of signal photons can be maintained at a significant level by having an adequate number of transmitted photons.
-This can be achieved, for example, through proper cryogenic preamplification (see Supplementary Information).

-Fig. 3 (a) and (b) shows the number of signal and noise photons induced across the \textit{LC} harmonic oscillator, respectively.
-The number of noise photons is much less than one, while the number of signal photons is maintained sufficiently greater than one by having an adequately large number of transmitted photons.
-Importantly, transmission lengths of metres (waveguide lengths) can be attained at room temperature.

-Fig. 4 (a) and (b) shows the induced number of signal and noise photons versus the dimensions of the loop antenna, respectively.
-A trade-off occurs between noise suppression and the number of induced signal photons.
+The inductance of the loop antenna, which is given by $L_a=\frac{\mu_0 \mu_{r}}{\pi} [-2(W_r+h_r )+2\sqrt{W_r^2+h_r^2 }+\varrho]$, is included within the inductance of the \textit{LC} circuit.
+Here, $\varrho=-h_r ln\Big(\frac{h_t+\sqrt{h_t^2+W_r^2}}{W_r}\Big)-W_r ln\Big(\frac{W_r+\sqrt{h_r^2+W_r^2}}{W_r}\Big)+h ln\Big(\frac{2 h_r}{0.5 d}\Big)+W_r ln\Big(\frac{2 W_r}{0.5 d}\Big)$, and the dimensions $d$, $W_r$ and $h_r$ are the thickness, width, and the height of the loop antenna, respectively.
+The antenna's geometry and the \textit{LC} components are designed to suppress the induced photons.
+It then follows that the noise photons can be significantly suppressed to levels obtained in a cryogenically refrigerated waveguide.
+However, the number of the signal photons can be maintained intact by providing cryogenic preamplification at the transmitter.
+It is essential to note that the added preamplification noise photons experience the waveguide attenuation and loop antenna suppression and thus have a limited contribution.
+Thermal occupation of the waveguide and the dissipation-fluctuation induced noise photons are also suppressed at the received.
+On the contrary, while the source-generated noise photons are attenuated and suppressed, they are equally experiencing a preamplification gain.
+Nevertheless, the source-generated noise photons are reduced by cooling the source at the transmitter to cryogenic temperatures.
+Classically, the induces voltage across the \textit{LC} circuit is governed by the Faraday's law of induction, given by: